 We also rely on the credit of the counterparties that provide swaps and caps to hedge the interest rate risk on our credit facilities.
-We use four major banks to provide approximately 95% of our derivative fair value, all of which have high investment grade ratings from Moody's and S&P. In the event that one of our derivative providers should suffer a significant downgrade of its credit rating or fail, our swaps or caps may become ineffective, in which case the value of the swap or cap would be adjusted to fair value in the current period, possibly causing a substantial loss sufficient to cause a breach of one of our debt covenants.
+We use four major banks to provide approximately 98% of our derivative fair value, all of which have investment grade ratings from Moody's and S&P. In the event that one of our derivative providers should suffer a significant downgrade of its credit rating or fail, our swaps or caps may become not effective, in which case all or a portion of the fair value of the swap or cap would be recorded to earnings, possibly causing a substantial loss sufficient to cause a breach of one of our debt covenants.

-One or more interest rate swap or cap counterparties could default, causing us significant financial exposure

-We enter into interest rate swap and interest rate cap agreements only with counterparties that are highly rated (A+ or above by Standard & Poors, or Aa3 or above by Moody's).
+One or more interest rate swap or cap counterparties could default, causing us significant financial exposure We enter into interest rate swap and interest rate cap agreements only with counterparties that are highly rated (A or above by Standard & Poors, or Aa3 or above by Moody's).
 We also try to diversify our risk amongst several counterparties.
 In the event one or more of these counterparties were to go into liquidation or to experience a significant rating downgrade, this could cause us to liquidate the interest rate swap or to lose the interest rate protection of an interest rate cap.
 Liquidation of an interest rate swap could cause us to be required to pay the swap counter party the net present value of the swap, which may represent a significant current period cash charge, possibly sufficient to cause us to breach one or more loan covenants.

-Variable interest rates may adversely affect funds from operations

-At March 31, 2011, effectively \$158 million of our debt bore interest at a variable rate and was not hedged by interest rate swaps or caps.
-We may incur additional debt in the future that also bears interest at variable rates.
-Variable rate debt creates higher debt service requirements if market interest rates increase, which would adversely affect our funds from operations and the amount of cash available to pay distributions to shareholders.
-Our \$1.0 billion secured credit facilities with Prudential Mortgage Capital, credit enhanced by FNMA, are predominately floating rate facilities.
-We also have credit facilities with Freddie Mac totaling \$300 million that are variable rate facilities.
-At March 31, 2011, a total of \$1.2 billion was outstanding under these facilities.
-These facilities represent the majority of the variable interest rates we were exposed to at March 31, 2011.
+Variable interest rates may adversely affect funds from operations higher debt service requirements if market interest rates increase, which would adversely affect our funds from operations and the amount of cash available to pay distributions to shareholders.
+Our \$964.4 million in secured credit facilities with Prudential Mortgage Capital, credit enhanced by FNMA, are predominately floating rate facilities.
+We also have a credit facility with Freddie Mac totaling \$200.0 million that is a variable rate facility.
+At March 31, 2012, a total of \$985.7 million was outstanding under these facilities.
+These facilities represent the majority of the variable interest rates we were exposed to at March 31, 2012.
 Large portions of the interest rates on these facilities have been hedged by means of a number of interest rate swaps and caps.
 Upon the termination of these swaps and caps, we will be exposed to the risks of varying interest rates unless acceptable replacement swaps or caps are obtainable.